The Black Church from Brasov: Over 600 Years of History

-The Black Church is over 600 years old, and is visibly the most iconic historical monument in the old part of Brasov.
-The largest hall-church east of Vienna and one of the biggest medieval churches from the Dome of Saint Stephen in Vienna to Saint Sophia Church in Istanbul, this impressive construction is impossible to miss if you’re wondering through the center of Brasov.
+Over 600 years old, the Black Church from Brasov is the most iconic historical monument from this old Transylvanian town.
+The largest hall-church east of Vienna and one of the biggest medieval churches from this part of Europe, this impressive Gothic construction is impossible to miss if you’re wandering through the center of Brasov.

-The treasures of the Black Church Brasov
+The treasures of the Black Church from Brasov

 The Black Church from Brasov is one of the most beautiful Gothic monuments in Romania.
 It also has the biggest mechanical organ in the country and the largest collection of Oriental carpets outside Turkey.
 Below the carpets, you’ll surely notice the gallery panels painted with the coats of arms of merchants, but also those with the symbols of the ten virtues.

 The pulpit that dates from 1696 is decorated with the sculptures of Moses, the four Evangelists and the representation of Agnus Dei, plus two references to moralizing Bible passages.
 On the opposing wall, you will see the coat of arms of medieval Brasov.
 While the choir altar dates from the 19th century, on the northern side you can admire one of the oldest altars in Transylvania, a valuable 15th-century piece brought here from the church in Feldioara.
 From the same period dates the mural painting representing Virgin Mary with Saint Catherine and Saint Barbara from the southern hall.

 The thematic exhibitions from the southern and northern towers will guide through the history of the church and the life of Johannes Honterus.
 Here, you will also find the beautiful old funeral stones of senators and judges that were once buried inside the church.